 What better way to say “I love you” this week than with chocolate?
 Plunge a spoon into one of these warm, gooey cakes, and you’ll find chocolate bliss.
 They are incredibly versatile, too.
-Dress these up with scoops of chocolate or vanilla ice cream, or top with sliced poached pears or blood orange segments and a dollop of crème fraîche.
+Dress them up with scoops of chocolate or vanilla ice cream, or top with sliced poached pears or blood orange segments and a dollop of crème fraîche.

 Warm Molten Chocolate Cakes

 - 8 oz.
 (250 g.) bittersweet chocolate, finely chopped

 - ¼ cup (2 oz./60 g.) unsalted butter, cut into pieces

 - 2 Tbs. unsweetened natural cocoa powder, sifted

 - Preheat the oven to 400°F (200°C).
 Lightly butter six 3/4-cup (6-fl. oz./180-ml.) ramekins and dust with cocoa.
 Set the ramekins on a small baking sheet.

 - Place the chocolate and butter in the top of a double boiler over (not touching) barely simmering water, and melt, whisking until the mixture is glossy and smooth.
 Remove from over the water and stir in the vanilla and salt.
 Set aside to cool slightly.

 - In a large bowl, using a mixer, beat together the egg yolks, 3 tablespoons of the sugar, and the cocoa on medium-high speed until thick.
 Add the chocolate mixture to the yolk mixture and beat until blended.
 The mixture will be very thick.